Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Special Distribution Requirements that apply to students in the Lycoming Scholars Program are listed under Honors Program.

-B. Humanities - Students are required to pass four courses from American Studies, Gender, Sexuality, and Women’s Studies, History, Literature (in English [excluding Creative Writing courses], Modern Languages, and/or THEA 210), Medieval Studies, Philosophy, Religion, and/or a First-Year Seminar.
+3. Humanities - Students are required to pass four courses from American Studies; English: any course numbered 115 or higher; French: any course numbered 311 or higher; Gender, Sexuality, and Women’s Studies; German: any course numbered 225 or higher; History; Medieval Studies; Philosophy; Religion; Spanish: any course numbered 225 or higher; Theatre 210; and/or a First-Year Seminar.
 Students must successfully complete a course in at least 3 of these prefixes.

-E. Natural Sciences - Students are required to pass two courses chosen from Astronomy/Physics, Biology, Chemistry, and/or a First-Year Seminar.
+6. Natural Sciences - Students are required to pass two courses chosen from Astronomy/Physics, Biology, Chemistry, Environmental Science, and/or a First-Year Seminar.
 One course must incorporate a laboratory component.
-If a student completes no more than one major and that major requires more than one Natural Science course, only one course from any prefix may count toward Natural Sciences distribution.

-F. Social Sciences - Students are required to pass two courses from Anthropology, Archaeology, Criminal Justice and Criminology, Economics, Political Science, Psychology, Sociology, and/or a First-Year Seminar.
-ECED 344 and EDUC/SPLED 338 may also be used to fulfill a Social Science distribution requirement.
-If a student completes no more than one major and that major requires more than one Social Science course, only one course from any prefix may count toward Social Science distribution.
+7. Social Sciences - Students are required to pass two courses from Anthropology, Archaeology, Criminal Justice and Criminology, Economics, Political Science, Psychology, Sociology, and/or a First-Year Seminar.

 I. Purpose